phosxd/MC-Shard/README.md

 Shard is an upcoming all-in-one add-on for servers & realms!
 With a fully modular & customizable design, Shard will have a vast multitude of management, utility, fun, survival+, & moderation modules soon.

+This is not a complete build!
+Many systems are subject to change.

 Version: 0.0.1.

 # Installation: